Iranian hackers who posed as the Proud Boys accessed voter data in one state, feds say - KVIA

 The hackers had posted a video online last week that purported to show they had access to information about American voters.

-The FBI and the government’s cybersecurity agency, Cybersecurity and Infrastructure Security Agency, said Friday that the Iranians had “obtained voter registration data in at least one state.”
+The FBI and the government’s cybersecurity agency, Cybersecurity and Infrastructure Security Agency (CISA), said Friday that the Iranians had “obtained voter registration data in at least one state.”

 “A review of the records that were copied and obtained reveals the information was used in the propaganda videos,” the agencies said in a joint advisory.